Hemsley Winfield: The New Negro Art Theater Dance Group

 As part of the “Little Theater movement” Winfield started and directed the Sekondi Players of Yonkers in 1925.
 In November 1927 Winfield and the Sekondi Players performed a children's play, The Princess and the Cat, written by his mother, Jeroline Hemsley Winfield.
 Winfield called the group "Sekondi" after a city located on the south west coast of Ghana.
 The 1927 inaugural opening of children's plays was under his direction of The New Negro Art Theater.
 This is the first reference to the New Negro Art Theater group that Winfield directed during the rest of his acting and dance career.
 On March 6, 1931, at the Saunders Trade School the dance company gave its first performance.
 Winfield served as the head organizer and director of the company.
 The first name of the dance company was The Bronze Ballet Plastique, which lasted only one performance.
 Edna Guy was trained by Ruth St. Denis of the Denis-Shawn School of Dance, and performed as a guest in at least two of Winfield's concerts which soon grew to draw massive crowds.
 Edna Guy was never a member of the New Negro Art Theater Dance Group, the leading female dancers of the company were Ollie Burgoyne, Drusela Drew, and Midgie Lane.
 Winfield's choreographic work during this time fused uniquely German Expressionism with African-American themes and spirituals.

 In 1933, the company appeared in the premier of Louis Gruenberg's opera The Emperor Jones at the Metropolitan Opera in New York City.
-Winfield took on the role of the Congo witch doctor in the piece.
-His first performance as the Witch Doctor was listed as January 7, 1933 and his last performance was March 18, 1933 Winfield also danced the role of the Witch Doctor in the performances in Philadelphia and Baltimore that year.
+Winfield took on the role of the Congo witch doctor in the piece and became the first African American to dance for the Met and the first to receive a role credit in a Met production His first performance as the Witch Doctor was listed as January 7, 1933 and his last performance was March 18, 1933 Winfield also danced the role of the Witch Doctor in the performances in Philadelphia and Baltimore that year.
 Controversy around the work resulted from the Met's original request to blacken White dancers' faces rather than use Black dancers, but Tibbett threatened to quit, and the Met relented.
 His final performance of the 1933 season was reviewed as “a thrilling exhibition of savage dancing” and “his sinister and frantic caperings as the Witch Doctor made even the most sluggish, opera-infected blood run cold.”

 On January 15, 1934, Hemsley Winfield died of pneumonia shortly before his 27th birthday, leaving with the final words, "We're building a foundation that will make people take black dance seriously".
 Hemsley Winfield was considered “the pioneer in Negro concert dancing.
 In that field he attained for his race an eminence comparable to that of Paul Robeson in the musical field.
 He achieved amazing results in such a short time."